DanielNetzer/ngx-lazy-images/README.md

 Make sure you have at least Node 6.9 and NPM 3.0 installed.
 Then ...

-1. Create a project folder (you can call it `lazy-images` and rename it later).
+1. Create a project folder (you can call it `ngx-lazy-images` and rename it later).
 1. [Clone](#clone "Clone it from github") or [download](#download "download it from github") the **QuickStart Library seed** into your project folder.
 1. Install npm packages.
 1. Run `npm start` to launch the sample application.